late-night-snack-recipes-uk-takeaways.webp

 5. Loaded Fried Rice From the Fridge

-Fried rice is one of the most practical late-night snacks imaginable.
-Cold rice, frozen veg, soy sauce, and an egg come together in minutes.
+Fried rice is one of the easiest late-night meals.
+Cold rice, vegetables, soy sauce, and an egg come together quickly.

 Practical Tips for Late-Night Cooking